 The EpiCenter for Disease Dynamics at the One Health Institute, University of California, Davis, will host the 3rd Bay Area Ecology and Evolution of Infectious Disease (BAEEID) meeting virtually on Friday, April 23, 2021, starting at 11AM Pacific.

-This 1-day conference will provide undergraduate and graduate students, postdocs, and faculty an opportunity to present and gather feedback on their latest research, propose new research directions, and build connections with local collaborators.
+This conference will provide students, postdocs, researchers, and faculty an opportunity to present and gather feedback on their latest research, propose new research directions, and build connections with local collaborators.

 Visit our Registration and Abstract Submission page to learn more about how to participate in the Bay Area EEID conference.

 This meeting is an annual event hosted by rotating institutions in the San Francisco Bay Area.
 For information on previous meetings, see here.
 If your lab or institution is interested in hosting the next BAEEID conference, let us know.

 To receive updates about the annual BAEEID Conference, join our mailing list.

 Please let us know if you’d like to help sponsor this event or donate prizes for presenters.

 Infectious diseases are an increasing threat to global public health, and the complexity of disease dynamics necessitates advances in understanding their ecology and evolution.
 The San Francisco Bay Area is home to many research programs focused on the ecology and evolution of infectious disease.
 We aim to foster interaction and collaboration between groups at different institutions.
 Through the annual BAEEID conference, we promote increased cross-institutional awareness and collaboration, while keeping everyone up-to-date on the latest EEID research being carried out by Bay Area groups.
 We also strive to support the development of students and early-career scientists by actively reaching out to university student groups and labs and by keeping the costs of attendance as low as possible.
 Increasing communication among research groups in the Bay Area is helping develop a strong collaborative network and advancing our field.